-“PMTS Systems such as SewEasy can contribute loads of values to the apparel industry by quick and accurate cost as per the international benchmark, of which all small medium and large sized factories can afford or easily use” says Charles Dagher, CEO of Dagher Consulting Group (DCG).
-Reported in Fiber2Fashion.
+“PMTS Systems such as SewEasy can contribute loads of values to the apparel industry by quick and accurate cost as per the international benchmark, of which all small medium and large sized factories can afford or easily use” says Charles Dagher, CEO of Dagher Consulting Group (DCG), in Just-Style and Fiber2Fashion.

 Use proven, modern Lean framework to train middle management on industrial engineering.
 Provide them with automated system to quickly perform routine work-study tasks.
 PC based systems such as SewEasy, etc. can be mastered in weeks said Keerthi Abe, Consultant, at the 3rd workshop of the "Productivity Improvement and Cost Reduction in SME Apparel Manufacturing Sector"; which was part of a 20 month SME-Apparel project funded by EU / Asia-Invest on RMG production.

 At Sheffield Hallam University, UK & University of Moratuwa, Sri Lanka James Marsh, Terrence Perera, Vijitha Ratnayake and Gamini Lanarolle published their productivity oriented garment manufacturing related findings.
 They have examined how both Lean and Six Sigma has been applied; and appear to say that both approaches blend in to lower overall costs, while improving the Environmental Sustainability.
-When contacted by Editor of Garment Times, Ratnayake stated the Hirdaramani Group as outstanding in practicing Industrial Engineering in Sri Lanka Apparel sector, and emphasized that most others are well above global average in Environmental Sustainability as well.
+Ratnayake stated elsewhere that, the Hirdaramani Group as outstanding in practicing Industrial Engineering in Sri Lanka Apparel sector, and emphasized that MAS, Brandix, Maliban, Timex and many others are well above global average in Environmental Sustainability as well.